A topic from the subject of Biochemistry in Chemistry.

 Drug Discovery

-Targeting metabolic pathways can lead to new drug therapies.
+Targeting metabolic pathways can lead to the development of new drug therapies.

 Biotechnology

-Metabolic engineering can improve cell performance and industrial processes.
+Metabolic engineering can improve cell performance and industrial processes, such as biofuel production.

 Conclusion